 The School trains the future generations of Israel's musicians in every musical domain: performing, singing, conducting, composition and theoretical research, emphasizing the training of a new generation of orchestral players – a reserve of musicians for the Israel Philharmonic Orchestra and the other Israeli orchestras.
 The School grants B.A/B.Mus and M.A/M.Mus academic degrees in all fields of study, and PhD in musicology studies or musicology studies combined with the composition department.

 The faculty includes leading musicians, teachers and lecturers in their respective fields; many of whom serve as the leading players of the Israel Philharmonic Orchestra and are of international acclaim.
 Many of the visiting artists, the elite of the musicians today that visit the school are guests of the Israel Philharmonic Orchestra.
 Numerous students already have a professional career while still continuing their studies, performing in major concert venues both in Israel and abroad and many have received international awards.

-Leading Israeli musicians have held the post of the director of the school (formally known as the Academy of Music), among them composer and violist Oedoen Partos; pianist and conductor Arie Vardi, composers Yehezkiel Braun, Yizhak Sadai and Joseph Dorfman, violinist Yair Kless, composer and conductor Ami Maayani, composer and conductor Noam Sheriff, the pianist Tomer Lev and Currently the head of the School of Music is the conductor and bassoon player Zeev Dorman.
+Leading Israeli musicians have held the post of the director of the school (formally known as the Academy of Music), among them composer and violist Oedoen Partos; pianist and conductor Arie Vardi, composers Yehezkiel Braun, Yizhak Sadai and Joseph Dorfman, violinist Yair Kless, composer and conductor Ami Maayani, composer and conductor Noam Sheriff, conductor and bassoon player Zeev Dorman.
+The pianist Tomer Lev is Currently the head of the School of Music.

 The School has a special excellence program that enables 100 especially talented students to receive full scholarships in each of the School's departments.
 The intensive financial support enables the young musicians to dedicate all their time in studies and practices.